Olabisi-Balogun/Article-Recommendation-on-IBM-Watson-Platfrom/README.md

 ### Project Motivation
-The goal of the project is to apply the three main recommendation algorithms - rank-based, user-user based collaborative filtering, and content based recommenddation system to recommend articles to readers on the IBM Watson Platform.
+The goal of the project is to apply the three main recommendation algorithms - rank-based, user-user based collaborative filtering, and content based recommendation system to recommend articles to readers on the IBM Watson Platform.

 ### Built with
 * Anaconda using python 3